Finding the Top Financial Advisors in Palo Alto, California

 The firm offers clients discretionary investment management, financial planning, consulting services, as well as credit and cash management solutions.

 Like other firms, Vista works to understand a client's financial situation, investment experience, time horizon, risk tolerance and other factors.
 Using that information, the firm designs a portfolio diverse in asset classes and asset locations.

 Vista uses what it calls a "rigorous evidence-based approach to long-term investing."
 Then again, the firm may also engage in short-term purchasing (holding securities for less than a year), trading (selling securities within 30 days) and option writing.
 The firm relies on charting analysis, fundamental analysis and technical analysis when evaluating investments.

-With more assets under management (AUM) than any firm on this list, Sand Hill Global Advisors (SHGA) is the second highest-rated firm in Palo Alto.
+With the second-highest assets under management (AUM) on this list, Sand Hill Global Advisors (SHGA) is also the second highest-rated firm in Palo Alto.

 SHGA serves high-net-worth individuals and individuals without a high net worth.
 The firm also advises charitable organizations and can offer services to trusts, estates, pension and profit-sharing plans.

 The firm works on a fee-only basis, so it doesn’t collect commissions from third parties for selling or recommending their products.
 For fund management services, you generally need a minimum investment of $2.5 million, the highest of any firm on this list.